 Start with resources selected by editors of the annotated codes.

 Historical versions of state statutes are also available on Westlaw & Lexis.
 Coverage varies by state, but generally begins in the mid-1980s.
 Meanwhile, for early, historical state codes, try HeinOnline's State Statutes: A Historical Archive library.

 Finally, the PLRC has historical state statutes in print and on microform.
 Ask a reference librarian for assistance.

 If you need to research uniform laws, visit the Uniform Law Commission website.
 Here, you will find both the text of uniform laws and enactment status in specific jurisdictions.

-Uniform Laws Annotated is available on Westlaw Edge.
+Uniform Laws Annotated is available on Westlaw.
 It contains the text of uniform laws, annotations, and information about adoption by states, including citations to state codes.